 Twenty-six of the twenty-seven hands of the cause gathered at

 Bahji in November, 1957.
-Corine True, at the age of ninety-six, was unable
+Corinne True, at the age of ninety-six, was unable

 to be present.
 ‘Abdu’l-Baha’s will and testament had indicated that the